Planning Your 2020-2021 Aardvark Israel Experience

 Since the situation is constantly evolving, we want to provide you with added peace of mind in planning for the coming semester or year:

-- We are offering payment plan options in order to assist families who have been impacted financially due to COVID-19.
+- We are offering payment plan options to assist families who have been impacted financially due to COVID-19.

-- We will be requiring all participants to take a COVID test in the one-week period prior to arrival in Israel and submit proof of a negative result.
+- We will be requiring all participants to take a COVID test prior to arrival in Israel and submit proof of a negative result.

 - All students will conduct a health self-assessment immediately prior to travel to Israel, and a subsequent health assessment will be conducted immediately upon arrival.
 These assessments will include reporting the participant’s temperature and answering a brief questionnaire to screen for any possible COVID-19 symptoms or recent exposure.